History of Leap Year

 The Leap Day, February 29, depicts a day that occurs only once every four years, every Leap Year or intercalary year when an extra day is inserted.
-But not every forth year, if that year ends in “00” like 1900, then it is not a Leap Year.
+But not every fourth year, if that year ends in “00” like 1900, then it is not a Leap Year.
 Except if that year ending in 00 is also divisible by 400 then it is a Leap Year.
 Unless it is a Tuesday and it is dark.
 OK, I made up that last rule.
 So, years like 2008 are Leap Years, being divisible by 4.
 1900 is not a Leap Year as it ends in 00.
-The year 2000, you remember, the famous Y2K, when computers programmers only obeyed the first two rules and assumed that it wasn’t a Leap Year so that all the computers failed and the world came to and end?
+In the year 2000, you’ll remember, the famous Y2K, when computer programmers only obeyed the first two rules and assumed that it wasn’t a Leap Year so that all the computers failed and the world came to an end?
 That was a Leap Year, as it was divisible by 4, and though it ended in 00, it was divisible by 400 (indeed, it’s divisible five times, if you’re still with me.)

-This tropical (or seasonal) calendar recognizes that the year is marked by two successive passages of the Sun through the vernal equinox (equal nights).
-You and I know that the Sun does not pass through the Earth’s sky, but rather the Earth orbits around the Sun — or at least you probably realized it since the Sun came up this morning — but it’s easier to explain this by considering this apparent motion of the Sun in our sky.
-And of course, this is just the easy explanation.
 A Leap Second is the fraction 1/31,556,925.9747 of the tropical year for 1900 January 0 at 12 hours ephemeris time.
 But that was determined back in 1960.
-Since then, the second has been defined as the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the Cesium 133 atom.
+Since then, the second has been defined as the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the Cesium 133 atom… due, of course, to the interaction of the state of the nucleus and the state of the electron clouds.
 Perhaps that’s intuitively obvious to the most casual observer of the Newtonian dynamical theory of motion.

 In A.D.
 1582 this accumulated error was estimated at 10 days, and Pope Gregory XIII decreed that the day following Oct.
 4 would be Oct.
 15, pretty handy if you had a library book due during that time.
 This Gregorian calendar was adopted throughout much of the Catholic world, but not everywhere.
-Uncivilized parts of the British Empire, like America, made the change in 1752 when 2 September was followed by 14 September and New Year’s Day was changed from 25 March to 1 January.
+Uncivilized parts of the British Empire, like America, didn’t make the change until 1752 when September 2 was followed by September 14 and New Year’s Day was changed from 25 March to 1 January.

 Ultimately, to make future adjustments for the error, which amounts to about three days every 400 years, it was decided that years ending in “00” would be normal years rather than Leap Years, with the exception of those divisible by 400.
 Unless it is a Tuesday and it is dark.